Written by Allen Wyatt (last updated March 7, 2022)

 Your row is now just as you wanted.
 To create more rows just like it, select the row and then choose to insert additional rows above the selected row.
 After you insert the first row, just press F4 repeatedly until you have created the number of desired rows.

 WordTips is your source for cost-effective Microsoft Word training.
 (Microsoft Word is the most popular word processing software in the world.)
-This tip (5921) applies to Microsoft Word 2007, 2010, 2013, and 2016.
+This tip (5921) applies to Microsoft Word 2007, 2010, 2013, 2016, 2019, 2021, and Word in Microsoft 365.
 You can find a version of this tip for the older menu interface of Word here: Creating Tables with Specific Column Widths.

 Create Custom Apps with VBA!
 Discover how to extend the capabilities of Office 2013 (Word, Excel, PowerPoint, Outlook, and Access) with VBA programming, using it for writing macros, automating Office applications, and creating custom applications.
 Check out Mastering VBA for Office 2013 today!